Gravitate-Health/Health-and-Wellbeing/healthandwellbeinginterface/README.md

 | MONGO_SIDECAR_POD_LABELS | Labels to be applied to the sidecar container | role=mongo-health-wellbeing-interface,name=mongo-health-wellbeing-interface |
 | KUBE_NAMESPACE           | Namespace where the Mongo is deployed         | development                                             |

-- Health and Wellbeing file storage environment variables
+- Health and Wellbeing interface environment variables

 | Environment Variable | description                  | default                                |
 |----------------------|------------------------------|----------------------------------------|